 Brovex Side Effects

-Note: This document contains side effect information about brompheniramine.
-Some of the dosage forms listed on this page may not apply to the brand name Brovex.
+Note: This page contains information about the side effects of brompheniramine.
+Some of the dosage forms included on this document may not apply to the brand name Brovex.

-Some side effects of Brovex may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Brovex may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to brompheniramine: 12-hour sustained-release tablets, 24-hour sustained-release capsules

 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking brompheniramine (the active ingredient contained in Brovex)

 Dizziness; drowsiness; dry mouth, throat, and nose; thickening of mucus in nose or throat.